intel/terraform-intel-aws-vm/examples/gen-ai-fastchat/README.md

       a.
 The terraform module creates a key pair and adds the public key to the EC2 instance.
 It keeps the private key in the same folder from where the **terraform apply** was run.
 File name = tfkey.private<br>

     b.
-At your Terraform prompt, nagivate to the folder from where you ran the **terraform apply** command and change the permissions of the file:
+At your Terraform prompt, navigate to the folder from where you ran the **terraform apply** command and change the permissions of the file:
     ```hcl
     chmod 400 tfkey.private
     ```